badgeville/badgeville-ruby/README.md

 8. Click the GitHub "Pull Request" to submit a pull request.
 Please do not include changes to the gemspec, version or history file.

+-## Contributors
+ -David Czarnecki wrote the initial gem that inspired this wrapper.

 Copyright (c) 2012 Badgeville.